flowroute/flowroute-messaging-ruby/README.md

 6. Replace the `Record Identifier` with the identifier returned from the `create_message` method.

-	The file should now resemble the following:
+	The following shows an example:

 		require 'flowroute_messaging'